theuema/theuema.github.io/_pages/cv.md

 For a comprehensive overview of my professional roles and education, visit my [GitHub repository](https://github.com/theuema/Resume-CV) where I maintain updated versions of my resume, CV, and cover letter.

+## Data Platform Engineer at [Red Bull](https://www.redbull.com) <sup><small><small>(since 04/2025)</small></small></sup>

+- Developing and maintaining data pipelines and platforms to support data-driven decision-making across the organization.
+- Collaborating with cross-functional teams to design and implement scalable data solutions.

 ## Innovation Engineer at [SkySpecs](https://www.skyspecs.com)

-- Developing a machine learning application to detect unusually high rotor blade imbalance in wind turbines by analyzing high-frequency time-series data.
+- Developed a machine learning application to detect unusually high rotor blade imbalance in wind turbines by analyzing high-frequency time-series data.
 Leveraging predictive models such as Random Forest, Gradient Boosting, and Ridge Regression, incorporating feature engineering, and hyperparameter optimization to enhance prediction accuracy.
-- Building an LLM-based knowledge base, enabling clients to interact with their specific data analysis results.
+- Built a LLM-based knowledge base, enabling clients to interact with their specific data analysis results.
 Currently evaluating low-code solutions, libraries like Langflow, and various vector storage and embedding technologies as part of a comprehensive RAG (Retrieval-Augmented Generation) pipeline.
 - Engineered and deployed a FastAPI-driven Python microservice architecture that delivers RESTful APIs for custom data processing, analytics, and machine learning tasks.

 ## Data Scientist at [SkySpecs](https://www.skyspecs.com)